vandyand/clojure-trader/notes.md

+### Mon, Feb 21, 22

+Currently strategy trees from v0.1.x are solved by taking in inception and intention streams.
+These streams aren't fetched/calculated in real time like strindicator streams are.
+What are we switching out here?Basically the strindicators are replacing the randome sine functions for inception streams.
+We can make this work but is this ideal?
+What do we want the final setup to look like?
+Previously we had envisioned the decision tree strategy sitting on top of the strindicator tree as the parent node and just solving everything one time slice at a time.
+We should probably do it this way going forward because this is how it will be solved in real life, one time step at a time.

+How would we do this though?
+I guess we're doing it already in the strindicator.... but not in the strategy tree solver.
+It's probably arbitrary when we fetch or calculate the inception stream values.
+The base tree solver solves for one instantanious input set at a time anyways and the whole strategy solver just zips up the inceptions streams into a stream of instant inputs and maps the solver over it.
+Iit's arbitrary to zip them and solve for them one at a time (obviously there might be performance considerations but conceptually it's arbitrary).

+How doo we lay this out then?
+What are next steps?
+Refactor the v0.1 incubator strategy to solve one at a time inputs?
+No matter what we're mapping over a range of length :num-data-points.
+This is the "ultimate" input.
+Instrument inceptions stream values are all fetched by these indexes and generated inception streams are all generatd from this input.
+It's the global "map" in that way.
+Make the strategies/strindicators able to solve for any step on this map (knowing the previous values as well).
+This is a proxy for time itself which is inherent in every stream.
+We are dealing with time series after all!
+Or shall we say, time streams...
+This is to say, everything is based on the global time axis.

+It might be nice to encode the random sine waves into the stindicators.
+We'd like to solve the strindicators one time step at a time which is entirely possible.
+It's also possible to encode the sine waves data in the strindicator.
+Perhaps it's best to just leave the sine data out for now as discussed in the previous post from Saturday, Feb 19.
+We can always add in the sine wave functions and other indicators like moving average later.
+For now just focus on getting a sieve stream and return stream (per instant time step) from the strindicators.

+Really, any binary function could be used as the "head" of the strindicator.
+The whole tree ought to return binary but there's arbitrary ways of doing that, >/< being the most obvious which is why > is used in the decision tree solver in strategy currently.
+We could even return constant numbers between 0 and 1 for position sizing or between -1 and 1 for long and short position sizing.
+Using remainder of (/ % 2) (like mod 2) would be one way of scaling it...
+Something like that.

 ### Sat, Feb 19, 22

 The random sine waves we are generating in 0.1.X incubator can be created in our strindy as it stands, and the same applies for a Moving Average indicator (for example).
 This being said, it is highly unlikely that these will ever be created randomly or even in a GA searching process.
 Is this ok?
-Try it out as is.
+Try it out and see.
 There may come a point in the future where we force some structure into (onto?) our strindicators.

-helpful load command:
-(load "/v0_1_X/incubator/sine_waves" "/v0_1_X/incubator/inputs" "/v0_1_X/incubator/strategy" "/v0_1_X/incubator/ga" "/v0_1_X/arena/oanda_api" "/v0_1_X/arena/oanda_instrument")

 ### Fri, Feb 18, 22